If you have severe knee pain from osteoarthritis, but want to delay (or can’t undergo) surgery, you still have other options.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-If you suffer from chronic neck and back pain, or chronic lower back pain, there is a minimally invasive option that you may want to discuss with your doctor called Radiofrequency ablation (RFA).
+If you suffer from chronic neck or chronic lower back pain, there is a minimally-invasive option, called radiofrequency ablation (RFA), that you may want to discuss with your doctor.
 For some patients, RFA may reduce or eliminate pain for months at a time.
-The treatment uses an electrical current produced by … Read More